You’ve heard about the power of content marketing hundreds of times.

 You can also turn every new blog into an email, which can contain either the entire post or a summary with a link back to your blog.
 This is a good way to stay in touch because very few email subscribers will check your website for new content regularly.

-Hopefully you are also promoting every post on social media.
-Pick out a particularly compelling insight from the article, then share it across social media along with a link back to the full article.
+Hopefully you are also promoting every post on social media; picking out a particularly compelling insight from the article, then sharing it across social media along with a link back to the full article can be an easy and effective way of distributing your content.

 2. Live Events and/or Webinars